alexkeener318/Projects/README.md

-# Projects
+# Freshman Year Projects
-A place for my projects
+A place for my projects from my freshman year.
+These are mostly assignments I completed that I believe demonstrate a variety of skills.

 ****** Pokemon Game *******
 This is a text based game that I had to make as an assignment that I feel shows a variety of useful skills being utilized in python.